-- Mealth of information you will receive month after month.
 MANAGING PEOPLE-Each month the WORKSHOP gives you effective techniques and methods for supervising people.
 How to motivate them to peak output.
 It will show you how to gain their respect and confidence.
+You are taught how to spot problems and how you how to gain their respect and conndence.
 You are taught how to spot problems and how to correct them.

-EXECUTIVE MANAGEMENT-In every month-ly WORKSHOP ycu'll receive the best instruction in general skills-how to conduct effective meetings and conferences-public relations techniques-how to delegate responsibilities-how to handle salesmen and visitors.
+EXECUTIVE MANAGEMENT-In every monthly WORKSHOP you'll receive the best instruction in general skills-how to conduct reflective meetings and conferences-public relations techniques-how to delegate responsibilities-how to handle salesmen and visitors.
 In effect, everything you will need in your role as an administrator.

-PRODUCT MARKETING-The WORKSHOP lessons give you a complete grasp of the 15 factors necessary for the successful marketing research-how to analyze statistics and sales data.
-You'll learn how to conduct marketing research-how it show to speed through your daily business reading in half the time-with greater comprehension of facts and figures than ever before!
+PRODUCT MARKETING-The WORKSHOP lessons give you a complete grasp of the 15 factors necessary for the successful of any product.
+Special problem cases will guide you in making quick, accurate decisions.
+You will learn how to conduct marketing research-how to analyze statistics and sales data.
+You'll learn how to prepare precise reports for top menagement.

+SPEED READING-Each month the WORKSHOP will show you how to speed through your daily business reading in half the time-with greater comprehension of facts and figures than ever before!
 It will give you extra hours for tackling new jobs and challenges.

 - EXECUTIVE MATHEMATICS-The WORK-SHOP will show you 24 proven formulas for mastering all forms of business mathematics.
-You will instantly be able to get at the heart of the complex profit and loss statement- easily handle balance sheets and budgets.
-You'll find business math easy and interesting regard-less of your previous training and ability.
+You will instantly be able to get at the heart of the complex profit and loss statement-easily handle balance sheets and budgets.
+You'll find business math easy and interesting regardless of your previous training and ability.
 MODERN SALESMANSHIP-The WORK-SHOP thoroughly trains you in the techniques of modern salesmanship.
 It gives you the 12 cardinal sales strategies that every executive should know.
-You'll learn how to prepare sales campaigns-how to read sales charts and graphs-how to sell ideas-and how to sell yourself! - ourself - yourself!
-WRITING SKILLS-The WORKSHOP will help you achieve mastery of the written word- polish your grammar-teach you how to or-ganize your thoughts and convert them into effective communications.
+You'll learn how to prepare sales campaigns-how to real sales charts and graphs-how to sell ideas-and how to sell yourself!

+WRITING SKILLS-The WORKSHOP will help you achieve mastery of the written word-polish your grammar-teach you how to organize your thoughts and convert them into effective communications.
 You'll learn how to write sales talks, how to prepare reports and memos.